|

 batteries decided to die - which caused the other batteries to drain rather

 worryingly.
-We took it out of the loop and the other 4 batteries have gradually
+We took it out of the loop and the other 4 batteries have

-sent us a lovely email but with photos attached - and after an hour on the
+Somebody had also sent us a lovely email but with photos attached - and

-mobile phone the email was still downloading.
-In the end we had to find
+after an hour on the mobile phone the email was still downloading.
+In

-a ciber cafe to receive the email and delete it so we could get back on
+the end we had to find a ciber cafe to receive the email and delete it

-line!
-Moral of the story is - please don't send big emails or attachments!
+so we could get back on line!
+Moral of the story is - please don't send

-We can't receive weather or financial stuff if we're off the air.
+big emails or attachments!
+We can't receive weather or financial stuff

-Finally the part arrived and was successfully installed and we were on the
+Finally the part arrived and was successfully installed and we were on

-move again.
+the move again.
 Last night in La Coruña

-we had lots of visitors from different boats and enjoyed a traditional roast
+we had lots of visitors from different boats and enjoyed a traditional

-etc on board ready for the next stage.
+water, etc on board ready for the next stage.

 There has been a gale passing through on Sunday and Monday but the forecast